01-edu/public/docs/db/graphql.md

 ## Simple queries to get info

-- The following query gives the basic information of a given user :
+- The following query returns the basic information of a given user :

 ```graphql
 query getUserInfo($name: String!) {